spotify/dbeam/README.md

 ## Overview

-DBeam is tool based that reads all the data from single SQL database table, converts the data into [Avro](https://avro.apache.org/) and stores it into appointed location, usually in GCS.
+DBeam is a tool that reads all the data from single SQL database table, converts the data into [Avro](https://avro.apache.org/) and stores it into appointed location, usually in GCS.
 It runs as a single threaded [Apache Beam](https://beam.apache.org/) pipeline.